ExgnosisClasses/JavaWeek1/Labs/Lab 7-3 Upcasting and Downcasting/Lab 7-3 Up and Down Casting.md

 	workDog = (ServiceDog)someDog; // Downcasting
 ```

 Just like casting with primitive types, this has the potential to go very wrong.
-Suppose we have a cast a plain old `Dog` as a `ServiceDog`, then Java will allow us to call the `work()` method on it, which it doesn't have.
+- Suppose we have a cast a plain old `Dog` as a `ServiceDog`, then Java will allow us to call the `work()` method on it, which it doesn't have.
+- And that will throw an exception.

 ```java
 	workDog = (ServiceDog)fido;  // Fido is not a ServiceDog